menu

 Unlike some villages, Poynette isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Poynette are a mix of both white- and blue-collar jobs.
 Overall, Poynette is a village of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Poynette who work in office and administrative support (12.53%), sales jobs (11.13%), and management occupations (9.27%).

-Overall, Poynette’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Poynette’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 One downside of living in Poynette, however, is that residents on average have to contend with a long commute, spending on average 31.29 minutes every day commuting to work.

-Poynette is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Poynette doesn't have a public transportation system that people use for their commute.

 The education level of Poynette citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
 20.78% of adults 25 and older in Poynette have a college degree.